jtwarren/ls/readme.md

 The LinguisticChains class accepts a set of words, a point of concern from a memory standpoint.
 In order to find the longest chain, the class will iterate over all words and keep record of the chain length as it goes (additionally storing the longest chains seen).
 Each word is looked at, broken into valid subwords, added to the chains of each subword, and returned.
 I initially implemented my own memoization dictionary, but decided to use the python memoization decorator for my final submission.

 ### Runtime
 There are several pieces of the program to look at when considering runtime performance.
 First, reading in the file has a O(n) runtime and memory cost.
 Iterating over all of the words also has an O(n) runtime.
 Recursing on each word has a k! runtime, where k is the length of the word.
 This results in a O(n*k!) runtime.
-However, memoizing the result of each computation means that we hit O(n) in worst case: All subwords being checked are valid and their result is only computer once.
+However, memoizing the result of each computation means that we hit O(n) in worst case: All subwords being checked are valid and their result is only computed once.

 The runtime for computing a single word still involves reading in the set of words.
 This is a fixed cost though, and only happens once per instantiation of the class.
 At that point, the worst case runtime is then O(k!) where k is the number of letters in the word.
 This is worst case, assuming every subword of every subword and the word iteself is a valid word.
+The more general case will result in a runtime of O(c*l) where l is the length of the longest chain and c is the number of chains of that lenght.
+Consider 'gnostology' and the unix dictionary.
+This results in 12 chains of length 10, seen above.

 ### Assumptions and optimizations
+For this challenge, I made several assumptions.
+First, that the entire dictionary could be loaded into memory (tested with unix dictionary with 235,886 words).
+This is a reasonable assumption considering the unix dictionary, when loaded into a python set, is 8.0 Megabytes.

+There are various optimizations that I did not make.
+This includes using information about the length of seen chains or other heuristics for decision making.
+For example, if you have already seen a chain of length 7, there would be no need to check a word of length 5.
+While this is an easy change, I decided to leave it out for readablity.

+While I made these assumptions and optimizations (of lack of), I would be happy to discuss how things could be done differently in various situations where the needs are different (memory, cpu, load, cache, etc), or data is known (common queries, restricted data), or results do not need to hold 100% accuracy (rough estimates or approximations) in favor of speed.

+## Part 3

 <!-- ### Step 3